-4.49 Prior to the adoption of the Local Plan, the supply of available and suitable housing land was a constraint to development in the Borough.
+4.53 Prior to the adoption of the Local Plan, the supply of available and suitable housing land was a constraint to development in the Borough.
 This position has now been rectified and the Council is dealing with increasing numbers of planning applications on allocated housing sites.
 Policies of the Local Plan seek high quality urban design and promote carbon reduction in the delivery of new development schemes and whilst high density of development is sought, minimising encroachment into countryside, this should not be at the expense of falling or minimal internal space standards, the provision of strong structural landscaping and access to good quality open space.
 These issues should be at the forefront of decision-making given the Covid-19 pandemic and the requirements for society to ensure access to open space, and the need for families to be able to live, work and educate their children within their personal living accommodation.

-4.50 The pace of delivery of Waverley New Community temporarily stalled when the initial draft route for High Speed Rail Link London to Leeds (HS2) was published, showing a route through the Waverley site.
+4.54 The pace of delivery of Waverley New Community temporarily stalled when the initial draft route for High Speed Rail Link London to Leeds (HS2) was published, showing a route through the Waverley site.
 The route of HS2 has now been moved further eastwards and no longer impacts on delivery of Waverley.
-Since this realignment, further planning applications for Waverley have been granted, with more pending, and build rates are now improving.
-The owners of the site Harworth's have also been undertaking further earth and spoil movement works within the site, beyond the originally estimated time-frames, to enable the creation of appropriate development platforms for further employment opportunities and creation of the wider landscape setting.
+Since this realignment, further planning applications for Waverley have been granted, and build rates have significantly improved.
+The owners of the site, Harworth's, have undertaken further earth and spoil movement works within the site, beyond the originally estimated time-frames, to enable the creation of appropriate development platforms for further residential, employment opportunities and creation of the wider landscape setting.
+As already noted earlier in this chapter, the Council has, during 2020/21, undertaken in-depth research and forensic examination of all site parcel completions at Waverley; commitments remaining; and has estimated likely capacity on site against the number of dwellings permitted (3,890 dwellings).